cossu555/nsp/README.md

 1.HTTP Connection:

 The client first establishes a connection with the server over HTTP on port 80 and sends a "Hi server" message.
-The client then disconnects from the HTTP server.

 2.HTTPS Protocol:

-The connection switches to HTTPS, and a 3-way TCP handshake is performed between the client and server.
+The server answers with a 301 redirect that resends the user to the HTTPS version of the site, so the connection switches to HTTPS, and a 3-way TCP handshake is performed between the client and server.
 The client verifies the server's certificate to ensure it’s trusted.
 A session key is securely exchanged between the client and server using RSA encryption.

 3.Encrypted Messaging: